-Refer to the SSPA's specification sheet for complete specifications.
-The latest revision of the specification sheet is available on the Teledyne Paradise Datacom web site: www.paradisedata.com.
+Refer to the Indoor PowerMAX specification sheets for complete specifications.
+The latest revision of the specification sheets are available on the Teledyne Paradise Datacom web site: www.paradisedata.com.

 Inspection

 When the unit is received, an initial inspection should be completed.
 First ensure that the shipping container is not damaged.
 If it is, have a representative from the shipping company present when the container is opened.
 Perform a visual inspection of the equipment to make sure that all items on the packing list are enclosed.
 If any damage has occurred or if items are missing, contact: